decretist/Dissertation/Chapter3/chapter3.md

-for Simon to have been Gratian's student, it seems far more likely that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian".
+for Simon to have been Gratian's student, it seems far more likely that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian."
 Yet again, we appear to dealing with statements that on the surface appear to be about the biography of Gratian---a claim by Simon that he had been Gratian's student---but that should more plausibly be read as an